DosFox1/Unitron-1024-ROMs/README.md

 # Unitron ROMs
 A copy of the Unitron 1024 ROMs, as well as the Unitron 512 ROM for good measure.
-Included are both the original ROM and correctly split (and padded with zeros) to be burnt to ROMs.
+Included are both the original ROM and correctly split ROMs (and padded with zeros) to be burnt to actual EPROMs.

 The Unitron 512 ROMs can be burnt to 32K EPROMs (such as W27C256s or equivalent) The Unitron 1024 ROMs can be burnt to 64K EPROMs (such as W27C512s or equivalent)